Adele Kibre: Documentation research

-She obtained a postdoctoral fellowship to the American Academy of Rome after completing her PhD.
-She lived for most of the 1930s in Europe, supporting herself by doing research for American academics by photographing materials in European libraries.
+Kibre obtained a postdoctoral fellowship at the American Academy of Rome after completing her PhD.
+She lived most of the 1930s in Europe, supporting herself by doing research for American academics by photographing materials in European libraries.
 It was at these European libraries that she was exposed to microfilm technology.

-In 1939 she met microfilm entrepreneur Eugene Power and acted as his interpreter at the Vatican library.
-She was recommended by Power to work freelance with the Interdepartmental Committee for the Acquisition of Foreign Publications (IDC), a United States agency which had an office in Stockholm.
-The role of the agency was to obtain and transmit mostly public documents originating in Europe, in particular from those areas under Axis control.
-Through this agency Kibre is attributed with sending 182 reels of microfilm to the British Ministry of Information.
-She also continued to make copies and photograph materials for US faculty and for her own studies, and in 1941 is reported to have journeyed from Europe to the United States with 17 pieces of luggage containing research materials.
+In 1939, she met microfilm entrepreneur Eugene Power and acted as his interpreter at the Vatican library.
+Power recommended her to work freelance with the Interdepartmental Committee for the Acquisition of Foreign Publications (IDC), a United States agency that had an office in Stockholm.
+In fact, she was recruited for this role.
+The role of the agency was to obtain and transmit mostly public documents originating in Europe, in particular from areas under Axis control.